Anashel-RPG/anashel-utils/README.md

 So, I trained a second LoRA focused on rendering styles of the same classes with specific emphasis on keywords.
 Instead of merging all of this in a single training session, I use adaptive merging to enhance the power of the style LoRA while balancing my concept LoRA.
 The improvements were significant enough to make this utility publicly available, hoping it might help others facing similar challenges.

 In the future, I might need to train an entire checkpoint, but for now, adaptive merging pushes the limits of my RPG v6 LoRA effectively.

+### Manual Weight Merging Also Available
+In adaptive merge, the weight value is used when adaptive merging identifies conflicting layers or important overlaps that need prioritization.
+Sometimes, you may want to force a weight and ignore adaptive merge recommendations.
+LoRA will behave differently, so having the traditional weight merge approach is valuable for experimentation.

 ## 📋 Prerequisites